MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-dial-out-usage-report.md

 - The **Cost** tab shows the communication credits spent over the selected period and the table below provide user level detail.
 - The **Minutes of use** tab shows the total dial-out minutes over the selected period and the table below provided user level detail.
-- The **Dial-out calls** tab shows the total amount of dial-out calls over the selected period and the table below provide user level detail.
+- The **Dial-out calls** tab shows the total number of dial-out calls over the selected period and the table below provide user level detail.

 Each report has a date for when it was generated.
 The reports usually reflect a 24 to 48 hour latency from the activity time.